2sxc-apps/app-cdn/README.md

 ## History

+### 2025-08-25

-1. Created first PoC of the strip-cookies 2025-08-25
+1. Created first PoC of the strip-cookies

+### 2025-09-14

+1. 2dm: update app-icon to use cloudflare icon
+1. 2dm: update view icon to use cloudflare icon
+1. 2dm: add formula to enforce CacheTag to be lower case
+1. 2dm: add field for rename/map url from internal/testing to public url